LostRuins/lite.koboldai.net/utils/readme.md

 ## These are scripts to split and join the main html for easier editing

+### Note for contributors:
+- This tool is intended to help segment the HTML file for easier editing during development.
+However, any pull requests MUST be submitted in the original single HTML file format.

 To run them:
 1. Run `npm install` to install the `html-lexer` dependency (which itself is dependency free)
 2. Run `npm run split` or `npm run split index.html` to generate the split files from the monolithic HTML